Changing your baby’s nappy as soon as possible after a wee or poo will help prevent nappy rash.

 - Wash your hands before removing the nappy.

 - Gently lift your baby’s legs by holding their ankles.
-This allows you to clean underneath.
+This lets you clean underneath.

 - For a baby boy, there is no need to retract the foreskin.
 Point his penis downwards before replacing the nappy.